La20821/React-Frontend-Project/README.md

 ## App Guide/User Stories
 - As a user, I should be able log in to my account.
 - As a user, I should be able to add an item to my online closet.
+- As a user, I should be able to create an account.
+- As a user, I should be able to edit an item.
+- As a uesr, I should be able to delete an item.

 ## Issues
 The main issues I encountered while working with React was rendering the data I needed.
 It took me while to determine how to pass in that data correctly from my backend local port.
+I learned alot about the interaction between Express and React and and had to spend some time ensuring that I understand how they both work together while not overlapping in responsibility.